 Accessories are available for use as wall passthroughs.
 If using one of these, make sure it has been tested and listed for use as a wall pass-through.
-Figure 9 shows one method, in which all combustible material in the wall is cut away to provide the required 457 mm (18") clearance for the connector.
+Figure 9 shows one method of passing a connector through a wall.
+All combustible material in the wall is cut away to provide the required 460 mm (18") clearance for the connector.
 The resulting space must remain empty.